Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/1 - Foundations/2 - ONE+/README.md

 ## Escape Sequences

-The effect of any token character can be negated by preceding it with a tilda.
+The effect of any token character can be negated by preceding it with a tilde.
 Likewise,
-the negating effect of a tilda can itself be negated with a preceding tilda.
+the negating effect of a tilde can itself be negated with a preceding tilde.
-The negating tilda will not be encoded into the element.
+The negating tilde will not be encoded into the element.

-If the letter n is preceded by a tilda, it will be encoded as a new line.
+If the letter n is preceded by a tilde, it will be encoded as a new line.
-If the letter t is preceded by a tilda, it will be encoded as a tab.
+If the letter t is preceded by a tilde, it will be encoded as a tab.

 If a string is placed between two single quotes,